Wsllyz/wsllyz/README.md

-### Muito prazer, me chamo Weslley 👋
+### Hi!
+You can call me Weslley 👋
-- 🌱 Atualmente estudando Python
+- 🌱 Leaning Python

 ##